-If you’re buying a house with a mortgage, then conveyancing searches are a requirement to reassure your mortgage lender that the property they will be owning with you won’t lose value.
-These searches will also give you more information on the area and property, playing a decisive factor in whether you go ahead with the purchase.
+If you’re buying a house with a mortgage, then conveyancing searches are required to reassure your mortgage lender that the property won’t lose its value.
+These searches will give you more information concerning the area and the property itself.
+They are a decisive factor in whether you should go ahead with the purchase.

-These searches will highlight any issues to do with the local authority and area that could potentially cause disruption or damage to the property.
-The council might have planning permission to carry out building work or major schemes that could affect the property you plan to purchase.
+These will then highlight any issues to do with the area and local authority that could cause disruption or damage to the property.
+The council might have planning permission to carry out building work or major schemes that could affect the property you’re interested in.

 Local authority searches are an essential part of the conveyancing process for buying a house.
-If you’re loaning money from a mortgage provider, then you will have to instruct your conveyancer to carry out local authority searches as a requirement.
+If you’re loaning money from a mortgage provider, then you'll have to instruct your conveyancer to carry out local authority searches.

-Local authority searches are vital in finding out key pieces of information that will be decisive in whether you buy the property or not.
-The searches will highlight anything in the local area that will affect the property.
+Local authority searches are vital in finding key pieces of information that could be the deciding factor on whether you buy the property.
+The searches will highlight anything in the local area that will affect you whilst living there.

 The local authority searches your conveyancer will carry out are made up of two parts: